WomenInTechCincinnati/flutter-starter-app/README.md

 This is a doozey of a step and will take some time.
 It might be useful to have it done before the event so you can clone the project and have it opened to follow along but not eveyrone learns that way.
 It's totally okay if you have not downloaded it before the event - we'll offer a quick reminder to start the process when we kick off but you can also just hang out and watch and do it later in your own free time.

-** IntelliJ also has Flutter and Dart support so if you already have IntelliJ and would prefer to use that you can skip this step.
+*IntelliJ also has Flutter and Dart support so if you already have IntelliJ and would prefer to use that you can skip this step.

 In addition to Android Studio and IntelliJ, you can also use VSCode to write and edit Flutter (and I know people who do and prefer it!).
 If you're familiar with VSCode and it would make you more comfortable to use that instead, feel free.
 As a disclaimer, I do not use VSCode (for anything, often) so (again) I might struggle to help troubleshoot if you run into problems but Google can probably help us work through it!

 You can also download Xcode if you're interested in running it on an iPhone but spoiler: this is also a long process so prepare yourself.
 It will not be used on Saturday!

-### Step Two - Start Android Studio and go through the Setup Wizard.
+2.  **Start Android Studio and go through the Setup Wizard.**

 This installs the latest Android SDK, Android SDK Command-line Tools, and Android SDK Build-Tools, which are required by Flutter when developing for Android. (:

-### Step Three - Open your Terminal
+3. **Open your Terminal**

 Okay so the reason that we installed AS first is that now we can all use the same terminal - AS has a terminal built into the IDE (so does IntelliJ) and Flutter installation requires a terminal.